fhassidiqi/fhassidiqi/README.md

 🌱 I’m currently learning UIKit, VIPER, and Core Animation.

-💼 Working and learning at Apple Developer Academy @Binus.
+💼 Graduated from Apple Developer Academy @Binus and now looking forward to new opportunity.

 👨‍💻 I enjoy working with: